chynabee/Pair-Project-1/exercise/README.md

 ### Dates

-In the `Project` and `Employee` classes, you used the type `String` for the dates.
+In the `com.techelevator.Project` and `Employee` classes, you used the type `String` for the dates.
 In a real-world application, if you needed to perform calculations on dates, you wouldn't use a `String`.

 In the Java Standard Library, there's a class called [LocalDate](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html) that you can use with dates.

-#### Project
+#### com.techelevator.Project

 Right now, you create a new project by hard-coding a start date.
 You can use the `LocalDate` API to get today's date and set that as the start date instead.

 There's also a way to set the end date to `x` amount of days after the start date.
 Update both `startDate` and `dueDate` to type `LocalDate` using the following requirements:

-- Project TEams
+- com.techelevator.Project TEams
     - start date: today
     - due date 30 days after today
 - Marketing Landing Page